D4NK3/tic-tac-toe/README.md

 ## Under construction!

-The tic-tac-toe project aims to provide a program which simulates the basic operation logic of a tic-tac-toe game.
+The tic-tac-toe project aims to provide a program which simulates the basic operation logic of a tic-tac-toe(3x3) game.
 This project is an implementation of the Tic-Tac-Toe project from the [Jetbrains Academy](https://www.jetbrains.com/academy/) (I attend their Java course).
 This project was made for personal practice and fun.

 ## Table of Contents